containerum/containerum-docs/content/kubernetes/installation/2certificates.md

 Script example:

 Specify the external and internal IP in `EXTERNAL_IP` and `INTERNAL_IP` correspondingly.
-If you don't have private network, you may use only `EXTERNAL_IP`.
+If you don't have a private network, you may use only `EXTERNAL_IP`.
 ${HOSTNAME} is the hostname of the node, for which a certificate is to be generated.

 ```bash